Forward-modelling Milky Way Cepheids: selection effects and physical priors in the Gaia-HST calibration: Abstract

 \section{Abstract}

-The advent of high-precision \textit{Gaia} parallaxes for Milky Way Cepheids enables percent-level calibration of the local distance ladder and $H_0$.
-We revisit the Milky Way Cepheid calibration from \textit{Gaia} EDR3 parallaxes using a fully forward-modelled Bayesian framework that simultaneously infers the period--luminosity relation, the \textit{Gaia} parallax zero-point offset, and individual stellar distances while explicitly incorporating the disk geometry of the Galaxy through the distance prior and the selection functions specified in two distinct \textit{HST} SH0ES campaigns.
-We derive an analytic treatment of the detection probability that accounts for magnitude, parallax, period, and extinction cuts and reduces the selection treatment to a tractable integral over distance and sky position.
-Posterior predictive checks show that this generative model matches well the observed distributions of parallaxes, magnitudes, and periods.
-Modelling Galactic structure and survey truncation self-consistently in a Bayesian framework yields period--luminosity parameters that agree with the SH0ES maximum-likelihood values at the ${<}0.5\,\sigma$ level, a consequence, we show, of the small intrinsic scatter of the Cepheid period--luminosity relation.
-Adopting, as recently advocated, a uniform-in-volume prior without simultaneously accounting for selection leads to a ${\sim}\,0.05~\magn$ bias in the period--luminosity zero-point and posterior predictive distributions incompatible with the observed data; this shift is mostly driven by the omission of the selection model.
+The advent of high-precision \textit{Gaia} parallaxes for Milky Way Cepheids enables per cent-level calibration of the local distance ladder and the Hubble constant $H_0$.
+We revisit the Milky Way Cepheid calibration from \textit{Gaia} EDR3 parallaxes using a fully forward-modelled Bayesian framework that simultaneously infers the period--luminosity relation, the \textit{Gaia} parallax zero-point offset, and individual stellar distances while explicitly incorporating the disc geometry of the Galaxy through the distance prior and the selection functions specified in two \textit{HST} SH0ES campaigns.
+We derive an analytic treatment of the detection probability that accounts for magnitude, parallax, period, and extinction cuts and reduces it to a tractable integral over distance and sky position.
+Posterior predictive checks show that this generative model matches the observed distributions of parallaxes, magnitudes, and periods.
+Modelling Galactic structure and survey truncation self-consistently in a Bayesian framework yields period--luminosity parameters that agree with the SH0ES maximum-likelihood values at the ${<}0.5\,\sigma$ level, a consequence of the small intrinsic scatter of the Cepheid period--luminosity relation.
+Adopting the uniform-in-volume prior recently advocated by~\citet{Hogas_2026}, without simultaneously accounting for selection, leads to a ${\sim}\,0.05~\magn$ bias in the period--luminosity zero-point and posterior predictive distributions incompatible with the observed data; this shift is mostly driven by the omission of the selection model, and produces an apparent and unjustified shift in $H_0$ that reflects this mismodelling.
 A consistent Bayesian treatment of Galactic structure and selection effects reinforces the local distance-ladder determination of $H_0$, and hence the Hubble tension with early-Universe inferences.